 The procedure met AWS D1.1-2000 requirements and the additional requirements in the customer’s specification would not affect the ability of the component to perform its safety function.

--than-minor if: The material’s ability to meet its safety function is in question.
+More-than-minor if: The material’s ability to meet its safety function is in question.

 Example b.
 The vendor placed two components in the “complete status ready for shipment.”
 However, the tags did not contain required identification of the QC inspector who approved the completion of the final inspection as required by the vendor’s procedure.